Malaga City Guide

 Weather and climate

-Malaga enjoys a classic Subtropical-Mediterranean climate, boasting some of the warmest winters in Europe and over 300 days of sunshine annually.
+Malaga enjoys a Subtropical-Mediterranean climate, boasting some of the mildest winters in Europe and over 300 days of sunshine annually.
+The city is defined by its bright skies and warm temperatures, making it an inviting year-round destination.

 Loading weather…